 - Use adequate light for the job at hand. - 3.
 Make sure there is plenty of ventilation.
 Never operate the engine in a closed building.
 The exhaust fumes may cause asphyxiation. - 4.
-Before working on this machine, shut off the engine, set the brakes and remove the ignition key. - 5.
+Before working on this machine, lower loader arms and forks to the ground, shut off the engine, set the brakes and remove the ignition key. - 5.
 Never work under equipment unless it is blocked securely. - 6.
 Use personal protection devices such as eye, hand and hearing protectors, when performing any service or maintenance work. - 7.
 Where replacement parts are necessary for periodic maintenance and servicing, genuine factory replacement parts must be used to restore your equipment to original specifications.
 The manufacturer will not be responsible for injuries or damages caused by use of unapproved parts and/or accessories. - 8.
 A fire extinguisher and first aid kit should be kept readily accessible while performing maintenance on this equipment